JPL-IMCE/gov.nasa.jpl.imce.oml.core/gov.nasa.jpl.imce.oml.updateSite/README.md

 ## Workbench usage

 - Install the OML Workbench on top of Eclipse Neon.3 with Xtext 2.11 & CDO (see below).
+- Create a new project.
 - The OML Xtext-based editor & outline is associated with '*.oml' files.
+Note that you may be prompted whether to convert the project to an Xtext project.
+Click OK.

 ## API-based usage